Vehicle armour: Uranium

-Because of its high density, depleted uranium can also be used in tank armour, sandwiched between sheets of steel armour plate.
+Because of its high density, depleted uranium (DU) can also be used in tank armour, sandwiched between sheets of steel armour plate.
 For instance, some late-production M1A1HA and M1A2 Abrams tanks built after 1998 have DU reinforcement as part of the armour plating in the front of the hull and the front of the turret, and there is a program to upgrade the rest (see Chobham armour).

 Plastic

 Plastic metal was a type of vehicle armour originally developed for merchant ships by the British Admiralty in 1940.
 The original composition was described as 50% clean granite of half-inch size, 43% of limestone mineral, and 7% of bitumen.
 It was typically applied in a layer two inches thick and backed by half an inch of steel.

 Plastic armour was highly effective at stopping armour piercing bullets because the hard granite particles would deflect the bullet, which would then lodge between plastic armour and the steel backing plate.
 Plastic armour could be applied by pouring it into a cavity formed by the steel backing plate and a temporary wooden form.

-Some main battle tank (MBT) armour utilises polymers, for example polyurethane as used in the "BDD" applique armour applied to modernized T-62 and T-55.
+Some main battle tank armour utilises polymers, for example polyurethane as used in the "BDD" appliqué armour applied to modernized T-62 and T-55.

 Glass

-Bulletproof glass is a colloquial term for glass that is particularly resistant to being penetrated when struck by bullets.
-The industry generally refers to it as bullet-resistant glass or transparent armour.
+Bullet-resistant glass is a colloquial term for glass that is particularly resistant to being penetrated when struck by bullets.
+The industry generally refers to it as bulletproof glass or transparent armour.

 Bullet-resistant glass is usually constructed using a strong but transparent material such as polycarbonate thermoplastic or by using layers of laminated glass.
 The desired result is a material with the appearance and light-transmitting behaviour of standard glass, which offers varying degrees of protection from small arms fire.

 The polycarbonate layer, usually consisting of products such as Armormax, Makroclear, Cyrolon, Lexan or Tuffak, is often sandwiched between layers of regular glass.
 The use of plastic in the laminate provides impact-resistance, such as physical assault with a hammer, an axe, etc. The plastic provides little in the way of bullet-resistance.
 The glass, which is much harder than plastic, flattens the bullet and thereby prevents penetration.
 This type of bullet-resistant glass is usually 70–75 mm (2.8–3.0 in) thick.

 Bullet-resistant glass constructed of laminated glass layers is built from glass sheets bonded together with polyvinyl butyral, polyurethane or ethylene-vinyl acetate.
 This type of bullet-resistant glass has been in regular use on combat vehicles since World War II; it is typically about 100–120 mm (3.9–4.7 in) thick and is usually extremely heavy.

 Newer materials are being developed.
 One such, aluminium oxynitride, is much lighter but at US$10–15 per square inch is much more costly.